Civil Justice Clinic

 The Civil Justice Clinic represents a unique partnership between Duke Law and Legal Aid of North Carolina in which students work on cases relating to housing, benefits, and protection from domestic violence, among others.

-Working under the supervision of clinic faculty and staff attorneys in Legal Aid's Durham office, students directly represent clients in matters that include actions arising from unsafe housing, landlord-tenant disputes, foreclosures, incidents of domestic violence, and unemployment and food stamp benefit claims.
-Doing so allows them to develop practical litigation skills that are transferable to a wide range of cases and practice areas, while addressing the critical lack of legal representation among low-income North Carolinians.
-Students appear as primary counsel before courts and administrative agencies and work with teams of attorneys and peers on other cases.
-During a weekly seminar at the Law School, they discuss techniques and strategy as well as substantive law relevant to their caseloads.
+Working under the supervision of clinic faculty and staff attorneys of Legal Aid of North Carolina, students directly represent clients in matters that include actions arising from unsafe housing, landlord-tenant disputes, evictions, foreclosures, rent-to-purchase agreements, breach of contract, consumer protection issues, incidents of domestic violence, and the North Carolina Health Care Personnel Registry.
+They develop practical litigation skills that are transferable to a wide range of cases and practice areas, while addressing the critical lack of legal representation among low-income North Carolinians; appear as primary counsel before state superior, district, and small-claims courts, as well as administrative agencies; and work on small teams with attorneys and peers on other cases.
+During a weekly seminar at the Law School, students learn techniques, strategies, and substantive law relevant to their caseloads.